hpsim/OGL/README.md

-executor | reference | the executor where to solve the system matrix, other options are `omp`, `cuda` export | false | write the complete system to disk verbose | false | print out extra info
+executor | reference | the executor where to solve the system matrix, other options are `omp`, `cuda` export | false | write the complete system to disk verbose | false | print out extra info evalFrequency | 1 | evaluate residual norm every n-th iteration adaptMinIter | true | based on the previous solution set minIter to be relaxationFactor*previousIters relaxationFactor | 0.8 | use relaxationFactor*previousIters as new minIters

 ## Known Limitations